Parker Family Saga: A Christmas Story: Live! (2017)

 Produced as a live television special released in December 2017, it was met with mixed-to-negative at best critical reception in favor of the original film.
 Critiques were directed at the tone, the running time, the Broadway musical numbers and the perceived usage of "cutesyness".
+The show premiered to 4.5 million viewers.

 Scott Ellis and Alex Rudzinski co-directed the special, with a telescript co-written by Robert Cary and Jonathan Tolins.
 Benj Pasek and Justin Paul, who wrote the original Broadway show, collaborated to write additional lyrics and music for additional songs in the three-hour long special.
 Tolins and Cary co-wrote the accompanying novelization.
 The project was a joint-venture production between Fox Television, and Warner Horizon Unscripted & Alternative Television.
 Marc Platt served as producer.
 A nationwide open casting call was made in order to find a child actor to cast in the role of Ralph "Ralphie" Parker.
+Andy Walken was cast in the role of Ralphie Parker.

 Stage

 Play

-Prior to the release of A Christmas Story, Bob Clark and Jean Shepherd wrote the first draft for the script.
-This first draft had a working title that was the same as Shepherd's original play, In God We Trust.
+Prior to the release of A Christmas Story, Bob Clark and Jean Shepherd wrote the first draft for the script, with the first draft having a working title that was the same as Shepherd's original play, In God We Trust.
 The film script was based on the play, which in turn was also based on the similarly named novel.

 A two-act play based upon A Christmas Story was released in 2000.
 It is adapted from the film script, with modifications by Philip Grecian.